slic3r/Slic3r/doc/How to build - Mac OS.md

 ### Dependencies

-SuperSlicer comes with a set of CMake scripts to build its dependencies, it lives in the `deps` directory.
+Slic3r comes with a set of CMake scripts to build its dependencies, it lives in the `deps` directory.
-Open a terminal window and navigate to SuperSlicer sources directory and then to `deps`.
+Open a terminal window and navigate to Slic3r sources directory and then to `deps`.
 Use the following commands to build the dependencies:

     mkdir build